abaiao-r/Mobile_App_Data_Analysis_Project/README.md

 ## Validation Strategy

-Our validation strategy for app ideas consists of a three-step process to minimize risks and overhead:
+In this scenario, the strategy for the app ideas consists of a three-step process to minimize risks and overhead:

 1. **Build a Minimal Android Version:** Develop a basic Android version of the app and release it on Google Play.